 Space-based sensors help detect otherwise invisible changes, peering either sideways or down through the atmosphere to build up three-dimensional views of its chemical composition, sensitive to a few parts per billion.

-ERS-2’s GOME tracked the polar ozone holes for more than 15 years, supplemented since 2002 by Envisat’s GOMOS and MIPAS.
-The same satellite’s SCIAMACHY sensor shows concentrations of carbon dioxide and other key greenhouse gases.
-Meanwhile imaging spectrometers – such as Envisat’s MERIS and Proba-1’s CHRIS – are sensitive to clouds and aerosols whose climate effects are yet to be fully quantified.
+ERS-2's GOME tracked the polar ozone holes for more than 15 years, supplemented by Envisat's GOMOS and MIPAS until 2012.
+Envisat's SCIAMACHY sensor showed concentrations of carbon dioxide and other key greenhouse gases.
+Meanwhile imaging spectrometers – such as Envisat's MERIS and Proba-1's CHRIS – are sensitive to clouds and aerosols whose climate effects are yet to be fully quantified.

 Specific Topics on Atmosphere